AMP chairman quits as Australia banking scandal deepens

-SYDNEY (AFP) - Australian finance company AMP's chairman quit on Monday (April 30) barely a week after its chief executive stood down as damning evidence of misconduct by the firm continues to mount.
+SYDNEY • Australian finance company AMP's chairman quit yesterday, barely a week after its chief executive stood down, as damning evidence of misconduct by the firm continues to mount.

-AMP is one of several major Australian financial services companies under scrutiny at a royal commission set up in February to investigate misconduct in the banking sector.
+AMP is one of several major financial services companies in the country under scrutiny by a royal commission set up in February to probe misconduct in the banking sector.

 It has heard that AMP charged clients for advice they never received and that senior executives intervened in the drafting of a supposedly independent report drawn up for the inquiry.

-AMP also admitted misleading the stock market watchdog Australian Securities and Investment Commission (ASIC) about the scandal, which affected some 15,700 clients between 2009 and 2016.
+AMP also admitted misleading the stock market watchdog, Australian Securities and Investments Commission (Asic), about the scandal, which affected some 15,700 clients between 2009 and 2016.

-On Friday, the commission was told that AMP could face criminal charges, making chairman Catherine Brenner's position increasingly untenable.
+Last Friday, the commission was told AMP could face criminal charges, making chairman Catherine Brenner's position increasingly untenable.

 "I have always sought to act in the best interests of the company and have been in discussions with the board about the most appropriate course of action, including my resignation.